 Squamous cell carcinoma usually starts in cells of the central bronchi, the largest branches of the bronchial tree.
 It accounts for 30% of lung cancers, and occurs more commonly in men and in smokers.
 It's the easiest to detect early, since its distinctive cells are likely to show up in tests of mucus samples.
 It also tends to be most curable if found early because it spreads relatively slowly and often does not spread outside of the lung.

 Adenocarcinoma is the most common type of lung cancer accounting for 40% of all cases with its incidence increasing.
-It is most commonly seen in women and nonsmokers.
-It tends to originate along the outer edges of the lungs in the smaller airways.
+This type of lung cancer occurs mainly in current or former smokers, but it is also the most common type of lung cancer seen in non-smokers.
+Also, it's more common in women than in men, and it is more likely to occur in younger people than other types of lung cancer.
 Adenocarcinoma tends to spread to the lymph nodes and distant organs.
 It's commonly a mixed type of tumor and may cause no symptoms initially.

 Large-cell carcinomas are a group of cancers with large, abnormal-looking cells that tend to originate along the outer edges of the lungs.
 They are the least common of the non-small cell lung cancers accounting for 10%-15% of all cases.
 However, this type of tumor has a high tendency to spread to nearby lymph nodes and distant sites.